dx314/figma-history/README.md

 ## Figma Version History Analyzer

 This Python script retrieves the version history of a Figma project file and calculates the start and finish times of changes per day.
 The output is saved in a CSV file called raw_data.csv.
 Additionally, it generates a line graph showing the duration of changes per day with a baseline at 8 hours.
-The graph is saved as a PNG image named duration_line_graph.png.
+The graph are saved as PNG files in the local directory.

 ## Features